-Get ready, everyone: Apple has officially confirmed that WWDC 2021, its annual developer conference, will start on June 7th — which means we now know with almost absolute certainty when we'll get our first look at what's coming in iOS 15.
+Get ready, everyone: Apple officially confirmed that WWDC 2021, its annual developer conference, will start on June 7th — which means we now know with almost absolute certainty that's when we'll get first look at what's coming in iOS 15.

-WWDC, of course, is typically Apple's big software event, where it announces the major updates and new features that will roll out to iPhones, iPads, AirPods, Apple TVs and Macs when their next-generation operating systems — including, in this case, the new mobile OS presumably called iOS 15 — go live in the fall.
-Apple occasionally gives us new hardware, too; in the last few years, Apple has announced the HomePod, the Mac Pro and the Pro Display XDR all at WWDC.
+WWDC is Apple's big software event, where it announces the major updates and new features that will roll out to iPhones, iPads, AirPods, Apple TVs and Macs when their next-generation operating systems go live in the fall.
+(Apple occasionally gives us new hardware, too; in the last few years, Apple has announced the HomePod, the Mac Pro and the Pro Display XDR all at WWDC.)

 The last big software update to iPhone, iOS 14.5, gave us a bunch of new features, including more Siri voices, key upgrades to Maps, App Tracking transparency and the ability to unlock your iPhone while wearing a mask with your Apple Watch.
 And the next big software update to iPhone is expected to be even bigger.

 We've rounded up the latest rumors and expected release date of iOS 15, below.

 It's expected that iOS 15 is going to deliver a significant update to your iPhone's Lock Screen.
 According to Bloomberg's Mark Gurman, there will be a new menu screen accessible from the Lock Screen that's going to allow you to quickly adjust your notification preferences (like what sounds or vibrations your iPhone makes when you get an iMessage or Twitter alert).
 You'll also be able to access these features in the Control Center when your iPhone is unlocked.

 Auto-Reply for iMessage